mourelatos-lab/MIWI-RK_manuscript/README.md

 ## Datasets
-All datasets have been deposited in the Sequence Read Archive under the BioProject accession [PRJNA977257](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA977257).
+All datasets have been deposited in the Sequence Read Archive under the BioProject accession [PRJNA977257](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA977257)
+(currently accessible only with reviewer's link).

 ## References